Computer Vision Spring 2021 – Assignment 2

 Computer Vision and Image Processing

-Note: All the writings of your assignment must be in “soft” copies (in a single PDF file) by sending to Prof. Zhu <firstname.lastname@example.org> via an email attachment.
+Note: All the writings of your assignment must be in a “soft” copy (in a single PDF file) by sending to Prof. Zhu <email@example.com> via an email attachment.
 You are responsible for the lose of your submissions if you don’t include “GC 74030-1″ or “CNS 80300-1” (exactly) in the subject of your email.
-For your programming part, in addition to the writing report, please also send your source code – in their original formats; please don’t format them into PDF or Word formats.
+For your programming part, in addition to the writing report including in the PDF file mentioned above, please also send your source code in a separate file (zipped if having multiple files in their original formats); please don’t format them into PDF or Word formats.
 Please don’t send in your images and executable.
-You may want to include images, tables, etc in your report as they show results of your work.
-Do write your names and IDs (last four digits) in both files for your report and the code.
+You may want to include images, tables, etc. in your report as they show results of your work.
 (Those marked with * are optional for extra credits)

 Hint: You can either use geometric reasoning or algebraic calculation.